 We are building a new partner ecosystem to create opportunities for all.
 We welcome partners of all sizes - from small start-ups to global multinationals – to collaborate with us, either on a one-to-one basis, or as part of a multi-partner partnership.
 Whatever the dynamic, we expect all our partners to share our sense of purpose and willingness to drive mutual growth and competitiveness whilst being a force for good for people and the planet.
 Together, we can and must do both.
 Our UPWP programme is designed to deliver against Unilever’s three Compass beliefs: Brands with purpose grow, People with purpose thrive and Companies with purpose last.

 Brands with purpose grow

 We’re committed to innovating responsibly and transparently.
-Together with our partners, we create solutions and drive consumer engagement to help us meet the ambitious sustainability commitments outlined in our Positive Beauty, Clean Future, and Force for Good Divisional strategies.
+Together with our partners, we create and deliver solutions to help us meet the ambitious sustainability commitments outlined in our , , and divisional strategies.

-For example, it’s thanks to our partnership with specialty chemicals company Evonik that our Chilean Home Care brand, Quix, was able to launch the world’s first household cleaning product containing a 100% renewable and biodegradable foaming ingredient, known as Rhamnolipid.
-Read more about our purpose-led collaboration.
+For example, it’s thanks to our partnership with specialty chemicals company, Evonik, that our Chilean Home Care brand, Quix, was able to launch the world’s first household cleaning product containing a 100% renewable and biodegradable foaming ingredient, known as Rhamnolipid. .

 People with purpose thrive

 We collaborate with transparency and trust.
-Using real-time data availability and transparency through collaboration platforms, we provide a transparent end to end partner experience for all and promote a true partnership mindset.
-By working with partners who are aligned with our values, we can ensure all the major commodities on which we depend are produced sustainably for mainstream consumer markets.
+Using real-time data and collaborative platforms, we provide a transparent end to end partner experience that promotes a true partnership mindset.
+By working with partners who are aligned with our values, we can ensure the major commodities we rely on are produced sustainably for mainstream consumer markets.
 Similarly, achieving complete cost transparency helps us to ensure our competitive position in every market we operate in.

 For example, our partnership with Viridor, a recycling, resource and waste management company in the UK, allows us to bring extra PCR capacity to the UK to meet our plastics goals.
-Together with our local resource management consultant, Nextek, the three of us are working towards detectable black plastic packaging for Unilever’s TRESemmé and Lynx brands, allowing for previously undetectable black plastics to be picked-up by recycling plant scanners.
+Together with our local resource management consultant, Nextek, the three of us worked to develop detectable black plastic packaging for Unilever’s TRESemmé and Lynx brands, allowing for previously undetectable black plastics to be picked-up by recycling plant scanners.
 The innovation means that around a further 2,500 tonnes of plastic bottles could now potentially be sorted and sent for recycling each year.